ChapterSevenSeeds/TDFF-Engine/README.md

 #### Notes
 All comparisons are performed without regarding case since the Win32 API takes no regard to casing when searching for files.
+A GUI for running this app and viewing its output is under development.